Mid North Weather

 Mid North Forecast

-Sunday Partly cloudy.
-Slight (20%) chance of a shower in the evening.
-Light winds becoming NW/NE 15 to 25 km/h during the morning.
+Friday Partly cloudy.
+Patchy morning fog in the west.
+Slight (20%) chance of a shower in the north.
+Light winds becoming W/SW 15 to 20 km/h during the day then becoming light during the afternoon.

 Mid North Weather Forecasts